doramagnoni/Sproutly/README.md

 ## 🌱 User Stories

-* **As a busy plant enthusiast,** I want to easily track my watering schedule so my plants stay happy and healthy.
+* **As a busy plant enthusiast,** I want to easily track my watering and fertilization schedule so my plants stay happy and healthy.
 * **As a forgetful plant newbie,** I need clear reminders about when and how to fertilize my plants.
 * **As a proud plant parent,**  I want to see how my plants change over time, through photos stored with their profiles.